AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-dbt-fusion-analytics-engineering.md

   AND amount <= 0
 ```

-Running the full test suite as part of CI with Fusion's state-aware execution means only tests for affected models run on each PR—dramatically reducing CI time for targeted changes.
+Running the full test suite as part of CI with Fusion's state-aware execution means only tests for affected models run on each PR, dramatically reducing CI time for targeted changes.

 ---